Who We Are: About The NewsGuild

 Rules for Nominating and Electing Officers

-Rules have been approved governing this fall's nomination and election of Unit Chairs and all other officers of all New York Guild units, as well as this fall's nomination and election of all Local officers, including President, Secretary-Treasurer, Local Chair, RA Chair and Vice Chair and all other members of the Executive Council.
+Rules have been approved governing this fall's nomination and election of Unit Chairs and all other officers of all New York Guild units, as well as this fall's nomination and election of all Local officers, including President, Treasurer, Secretary Local Chair, and Vice Chairs and all other members of the Executive Council.
 They are as follows:

-The 24-member Executive Committee is the Local's administrative body.
-All of its members, except for the Local's two executive officers, are working Guild members, including the local chairperson, who presides over all meetings.
+The Executive Committee is the Local's administrative body.
+All of its members, except for the Local's two executive officers -- President and Treasurer -- are working Guild members, including the Local Chair, who presides over all meetings.

 The Local operates under a set of bylaws, in addition to the constitutions of the The Newspaper Guild-Communications Workers of America (TNG-CWA) and the CWA.